 Economic effects expected to result from changes in commercial trip limits would generally include changes in ex-vessel revenues and profits of commercial fishing businesses.
-However, because commercial fishing businesses are expected to be constrained to the allotted commercial quota under all of the proposed regulatory action (given the existing accountability measures), no economic effects are expected.
-Based on the relatively small magnitude of the commercial greater amberjack ACL and harvest projections, the proposed action would allow the commercial sector to harvest the totality of its allotted ACL.
+However, based on the relatively small magnitude of the commercial greater amberjack ACT and harvest projections, commercial fishing businesses are projected to harvest all of the allocated commercial quota regardless of the commercial trip.
 Therefore, changes in ex-vessel revenues and profits would not be expected to result from these alternatives.